Intervening to Learn and Compose Causally Disentangled Representations: Additional results

 \subsubsection{Additional examples of concept composition}

 Figure~\ref{fig:app_combo_comparison} contains additional examples of composing concepts from the NVAE-based context module.
-Each row corresponds to actual generated samples from the trained model in different contexts: \begin{enumerate} \item The first row shows generated observational samples; \item The second and third row contain generated single-node interventions; \item The final row shows generated samples where two distinct concepts are composed together. \end{enumerate} For MNIST and 3DIdent, the final row of compositional generations is genuinely OOD in that the training data does not contain any examples where both concepts have been intervened upon.
-Recall that CelebA is trained using conditional as opposed to interventional samples as an ablation on the sensitivity to non-interventional data.
+Each row corresponds to actual generated samples from the trained model in different contexts: \begin{enumerate}[itemsep=0pt] \item The first row shows generated observational samples; \item The second and third row contain generated single-node interventions; \item The final row shows generated samples where two distinct concepts are composed together. \end{enumerate} The final row of compositional generations is genuinely OOD, in that the training data does not contain any examples where both concepts have been intervened upon.

-Additional examples of both single- and multi-concept interventions over more contexts are provided in Appendices~\ref{app:addit-mnist-figur}--\ref{app:addit-celeba-figur}.
+Additional examples of both concept learning (sampling after single-target interventions) and composition (sampling after multi-target interventions) are provided in Appendices~\ref{app:addit-mnist-figur}--\ref{app:addit-3did-figur}.